acarioti4/OPCUA-RTPM_Diagnostic_Tool/README.md

             Monitor for incoming SYN packets from System B Log any connection attempts (successful or blocked) Use tcpdump/Wireshark or raw socket monitoring

+How to Install:
+    - 'npm install'
+    - 'npm start'

+How to Build executable:
+    - 'npm run build'